 Discover free films for watching, discussing and exploring filmmaking.

 To help celebrate International Music Day on 21 June, our latest review writing competition asks young people to review films that are either about music, or that boast particularly iconic or innovative uses of music in their soundtracks or scores.
-We'll also be hosting a series of International Music Day screenings on the day itself to help inspire you - keep an eye out for booking details coming soon.
+We're also hosting a series of International Music Day screenings across the UK on the day itself to help inspire you.

 This competition is open to both Primary and Secondary pupils, aged 7-14, across Key Stage 2 and 3 (or equivalent).
 We want to hear what young people across the UK think of the many vibrant films set in and around the world of music, and how they respond to films that feature some of the most iconic uses of music in cinema history.